-Knights of the Old Republic returns with remake that is timed exclusive to PS5
+Knights of the Old Republic returns with remake that is a timed exclusive to PS5

 Three top investment pros open up about what it takes to get your video game funded.

-Knights of the Old Republic originally debuted in 2003 for Xbox and PC.
-It was one of the best games of that year and that generation thanks to developer BioWare’s storytelling as well as its ability to present players with interesting choices.
+Knights of the Old Republic originally debuted in 2003 for Xbox and PC, and it would go on to sell over 3 million copies.
+It was one of the best games of that year and that generation thanks to developer BioWare’s storytelling as well as its capability to present players with interesting choices.
+It also brought an older era of Star Wars to a game for the first time.

 Aspyr and Sony did not provide a timing for release.

 “Remake is a tremendous undertaking, encompassing almost every aspect of the original game,” writes Treadwell.
-“We’re still early in development, but we’re happy to finally have announced the remake and hear the PlayStation community’s thoughts on what you’re excited to see.
+“We’re still early in development, but we’re happy to finally have announced the remake and hear the PlayStation community’s thoughts on what you’re excited to see.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: